cpetig/wasm-shm-test/README.md

 ## Publisher subscriber

-The `symmetric` folder contains a publisher-subscriber setup which uses memory blocks to achieve zero copy.
+The `pub-sub` folder contains a publisher-subscriber setup which uses memory blocks to achieve zero copy.

 In there: